ARS Pharmaceuticals (SPRY)

 AI Analysis | Feedback

-Richard Lowenthal is a co-founder of ARS Pharmaceuticals and has served as its President and CEO, and a member of its Board of Directors since the company's inception in 2015.
-He also previously served as Chairman.
-Mr. Lowenthal holds an M.S. and MSEL degree.
+Richard Lowenthal is a co-founder of ARS Pharmaceuticals and has served as its President, Chief Executive Officer, and a member of its Board of Directors since the company's inception in 2015.

 Kathleen Scott, Chief Financial Officer

-Kathleen Scott has served as the Chief Financial Officer of ARS Pharmaceuticals since 2022.
-She is a Certified Public Accountant (CPA).
+Kathleen Scott serves as the Chief Financial Officer of ARS Pharmaceuticals.

 Brian T. Dorsey, Chief Operating Officer

-Brian T. Dorsey has been the Chief Operating Officer of ARS Pharmaceuticals since December 2022.
-Prior to this role, he served as the Senior Vice President of Operations and Project Management from 2018 to December 2022.
-Mr. Dorsey holds an MSc.
+Brian T. Dorsey has held the position of Chief Operating Officer at ARS Pharmaceuticals since December 2022.
+Previously, he served as the company's Senior Vice President of Operations and Project Management from 2018 to December 2022.

 AI Analysis | Feedback